navpil/navpil.github.io/art/power-cult-eng.md

 > We'll lay down our souls and bodies to attain our freedom,
 > And we'll show that we, brothers, are of the Cossack nation!

-Such passivity of the russian anthem singer is perfectly combined with the already mentioned autocracy and servitude.
+Such passivity of the Russian anthem singer is perfectly combined with the already mentioned autocracy and servitude.

 All this together leads to imperialism, since all the other nations, in the Russian opinion, are less worthy to have their own state.
 Hence the dislike for Georgia, the Baltic countries, Ukraine, disdain for the Central Asian republics and the desire to restore the USSR.